Let’s face it. Credit card debt sucks. So what’s the best way to pay off credit cards?

 I’m going with “plop them into your debt snowball“, of course.

 That said, there are some special things to be aware of when you’re working to pay off credit cards.
-One, credit card fees can pop up like crazy, so do everything you can to avoid them.
+One, credit card fees can pop up a lot, so do everything you can to avoid them.
 Typical fees include over limit fees, cash advance fees, payment protection fees, late fees, and annual fees.

 Obviously, if you’re trying to find the best way to pay off credit cards, you know that you should stop using the cards.
 Doing so should eliminate potential cash advance and over limit fees.